khulnasoft-lab/design.khulnasoft.com/contents/brand-design/visual-design-diagrams-infographics.md

 Below are the various elements that comprise an infographic and our approach to each:

-- **Format:** Sset up the file to support a long scrolling experience throughout since infographics typically have a vertical flow.
+- **Format:** Set up the file to support a long scrolling experience throughout since infographics typically have a vertical flow.
 - **Header/footer:** Add a distinct header and footer to clearly mark the collateral as GitLab.
 The header should clearly explain what the infographic is about and the footer should include a call-to-action.
 - **Theme:** Infuse the theme throughout the design and illustrations of the infographic to strengthen the storytelling.
 - **Content:** Break down the content into digestible pieces and organize accordingly.
 Readers should feel like each piece of content naturally flows into the next.